Travel insurance Germany

-Why must I get travel insurance for Germany?
+Why do I need travel insurance for Germany?

-Imagine the nightmare of dealing with a foreign medical system, without the guidance and financial backing of a travel insurer.
+Imagine dealing with a foreign medical system in a language you don't speak, without the guidance and financial backing of a travel insurer.
 Travel insurance provides a range of financial protection against many travel risks in Germany, as well as the common travel concerns such as:

 - Cancellation costs